 Author Guest Post: Scott Rathbone

-To mark the launch of his book, Military Low-Level Flying From F-4 Phantom to F-35 Lightning II, we asked Scott Rathbone which aircraft he featured he considers to be the ‘rarest’.
+Following the launch of his book Military Low-Level Flying From F-4 Phantom to F-35 Lightning II, we asked Scott Rathbone which aircraft he featured he considers to be the ‘rarest’.
 The answer, he states, could be found on pages 100-101.
 Scott went to explain his choice.

 ‘During June 2005, four Polish Air Force Sukhoi Su-22 Fitters arrived at RAF Coltishall for a squadron exchange with RAF Jaguars of 41 Squadron.

 ‘With only a couple of confirmed sightings at low-level during a similar deployment in 2004, hopes weren’t high for the prospect of capturing them flying in the valleys during this deployment either.
 However, that turned out not to be the case, as less than half a dozen lucky people discovered on 10 June.